-Husbands Fealing is an Elected Fellow of the National Academy of Public Administration, an Elected Fellow of the American Association for the Advancement of Science (AAAS) (term 2017-2020) and named AAAS Distinguished Fellow.
-She is the recipient of the 2017 Trailblazer Award from the National Medical Association Council on Concerns of Women Physicians.
-She currently serves on NSF’s Committee on Equal Opportunities in Science and Engineering, the National Institutes of Health National Advisory General Medical Sciences Council, the National Academies panels on Review of the Small Business Innovation Research and Small Business Technology Transfer Programs at the Department of Energy, and the Georgia Intellectual Property Alliance.
+Husbands Fealing is an Elected Fellow of the National Academy of Public Administration, an Elected Fellow of the American Association for the Advancement of Science (AAAS) and AAAS Fellow.
+She was awarded the 2017 Trailblazer Award from the National Medical Association Council on Concerns of Women Physicians.
+She currently serves on NSF’s Committee on Equal Opportunities in Science and Engineering, the National Institutes of Health’s National Advisory General Medical Sciences Council, the National Academies panels on Review of the Small Business Innovation Research and Small Business Technology Transfer Programs at the Department of Energy, and the Georgia Intellectual Property Alliance.
 She is a board member for the Center for Organization Research and Design at Arizona State University, and for the Society for Economic Measurement.
-In recent years she served on several committees and panels, including: the National Academies’ Developing Indicators for Undergraduate STEM Education panel, and Reengineering the Census Bureau’s Annual Economic Surveys; the Council on Canadian Academies Towards an Alberta Science Policy workshop steering committee, and Subcommittee on Science and Technology Methods; the American Academy of Arts and Sciences Data Advisory Group, and Challenges for International Scientific Partnerships, Large-Scale Science Working Group; a U.S. Department of Agriculture review panel; NSF’s Social, Behavioral, and Economic Sciences Advisory Committee; several AAAS committees; and American Economic Association’s Committee on the Status of Women in the Economic Profession.
-At Georgia Tech, she serves on the Institute for Data Engineering and Science Council and the Intellectual Property Advisory Board.
+She has served on several committees and panels, including: the National Academies’ Developing Indicators for Undergraduate STEM Education panel, and Reengineering the Census Bureau’s Annual Economic Surveys; the Council on Canadian Academies Towards an Alberta Science Policy workshop steering committee, and Subcommittee on Science and Technology Methods; the American Academy of Arts and Sciences Data Advisory Group, and Challenges for International Scientific Partnerships, Large-Scale Science Working Group; a U.S. Department of Agriculture review panel; NSF’s Social, Behavioral, and Economic Sciences Advisory Committee; several AAAS committees; and American Economic Association’s Committee on the Status of Women in the Economic Profession.
+At Georgia Tech, she serves on the Institute for Data Engineering and Science Council, and the Intellectual Property Advisory Board.

-Husbands Fealing holds a B.A. in mathematics and economics from the University of Pennsylvania and a Ph.D. in economics from Harvard University.
+Husbands Fealing holds a Ph.D. in economics from Harvard University, and a B.A. in mathematics and economics from the University of Pennsylvania.